Click on the link below to search our catalogue.

 Use a keyword search to find items on a topic.
 For instance, to find books on "Canadian troops at the Battle of Vimy Ridge in World War I" you might search for "canad$ and vimy".

-TOPCAT uses LCSH (subject headings) in most records, to help us identify items of interest.
+The Library Catalogue uses LCSH (subject headings) in most records, to help us identify items of interest.
 These can be general or specific, depending on your topic.

 Sample subject headings for general topics:

 The the Library Catalogue tutorials in the box to the right are an excellent starting point to learn search basics.
 In the boxes below there are some search tips for locating specific types of resources used by historians.

 Primary sources are original, first-hand materials such as:

 Once you start searching the catalogue regularly you should notice patterns that appear as a result of the strict use of Library of Congress cataloguing rules.
 Here are some search terms you can include in a keyword search to help narrow down results to primary material:

 Personal narratives is a useful search term because cataloguers add it as part of the subject heading for items containing personal reflections of those involved in historical events.
 Thus, a search on personal narratives will find more than just diaries.
 Click on Go to see for yourself.

 It is crucial that you pay close attention to how certain events, time periods, historical figures, etc. are treated by cataloguers.
 Often the same event can have different names.
 For example, the First World War was referred to as the Great War or World War until 1939 when the Second World War began.
 Now it is usually called World War I or WWI.
 For the sake of consistency cataloguing rules dictate that items about WWI will be assigned the subject heading World War, 1914-1918.
 Likewise, WWII or World War Two or Second World War will be assigned the subject heading World War, 1939-1945.
 You can use this knowledge to your advantage when searching the catalogue by doing a subject headings keyword search and a second search term anywhere.